pranavesrajaram/myWebPages-Calculator/README.md

 # myWebPages-Calculator

-# THIS IS A SIMPLE AND COOL CALCULATOR CREATED USING html, css and js.
+THIS IS A SIMPLE AND COOL CALCULATOR CREATED USING html, css and js.

-# THANKS
+THANKS
+-Pranaves